snimmagadda1/s11a.com/content/03-24-2020/index.md

 ## Starting a collection ...

 CSS still scares me.
-Even after using it everyday for years I'm always fascinated by the number of ways techniques that exist to do something and the new features that come out each year.
+Even after using it everyday for years I'm always fascinated by the number of ways that exist to do something and the new features that come out each year.

 [Exhibit A: A quick codepen search](https://codepen.io/search/pens?q=css+art)